Our Break from the Divine Feminine

 We know there’s more than this, and we feel that something is missing.
 Call it joy, call it connection, call it purpose.
 Hey, call it magic.

 There is a level of wrongness to life on this planet right now that we have to almost laugh about to keep from crying.
 We distract ourselves with TV, cocktails, sports, and adult coloring books.
+The concept of the Divine Feminine refers to that part of every human being, man or woman, that is in sync with Mother Earth, and her inherent simplicity and interdependence.
+To reawaken this sleeping goddess is to reconnect with our inner healer, the one who knows the primal urges inside of us are gifts of nature, divine sparks that are trying to start a primal fire within.

 We have given the reins to our intellect.
 We fell in love with our minds, with the promise of expansion, growth, and accelerated evolution that led us down a path away from our essential selves.